Master of Construction Management (Research)

 |Year||2017 course information|

 |Deakin course code||S805|

-The Master of Construction Management (Research) permits individual research investigations in the construction management and building disciplines.
-Associate supervisors, internal or external, may be appointed to assist the principal supervisor.
-Students may be required to meet certain attendance requirements.
-Students are required to complete a thesis embodying the results of research carried out in the field of study specified at the time of enrolment, and will be referred to prospective supervisors in order to establish a possible research project.
+The Master of Construction Management (Research) gives you the opportunity to conduct research in the construction management and building disciplines.
+You’ll write a thesis explaining the research carried out in your field of study.
+You’ll also be referred to prospective supervisors in order to establish a possible research project.